ks905383/gha_stability/README.md

 # Replication code for Schwarzwald et al., _Large-scale stability and the Greater Horn of Africa long and short rains_

-This code replicates the analysis and figures in Schwarzwald et al. (in revision).
+This code replicates the analysis and figures in Schwarzwald et al. 2023, _JCli_.

 This code is to be used in conjunction with the replication data at doi.org/10.5281/zenodo.8092600.